vmware/concord-bft/storage/README.md

 to use the persistent storage interfaces of concord-bft.

-Applications must implement the MetadataStorage API, and so we have provided a RocksDB implementation in the `rocksdb` directory.
-The rocksdb directory also contains a `rocksdb_client` that implements the interfaces in `database_interface.h`.
+Applications must implement the MetadataStorage API, and so we have provided a an implementation in the `storage/src` directory.

+The `storage/rocksdb` directory contains a `rocksdb_client` that implements the interfaces in `storage/include/db_interface.h`.
 This can be used by higher level storage code to build complete systems on top of RocksDB.
 Again, this is only one way to use RocksDB to build a system, and the rocksdb library is completely optional.

+The `storage/memory` directory contains an `in_memory_db_client` that implements the interfaces in `storage/include/db_interface.h` as an alternative to the rocksdb implementation that is useful for testing.

 Additionally, users may wish to build a blockchain on top of concord-bft.
-The `blockchain` directory contains an example of how to structure the keyspace and use the database interfaces to build a blockchain storage layer.
-Currently, the only provided implementation of the database interfaces is the rocksdb library, and it is required for linking.
-However, users can provide alternate implementations of these interfaces and use a different low level storage mechanism, making the blockchain code independent of the rocksdb library.
+The `storage/blockchain` directory contains an example of how to structure the keyspace and use the database interfaces to build a blockchain storage layer.

-Both libraries rely on the util library in `../util` for types such as `Status` and `Sliver`.
+Both libraries rely on the util library in the `util` directory for types such as `Status` and `Sliver`.

 # Building and testing